sloveland/golden-mile/README.md

 > -- Samwise Gamgee

+Be prepared - you don't want to get caught without rope, matches, or a pocket knife, on this adventure.
 Use tools to provide a smooth, modern workflow as you build.

 As of this writing, here are some good examples:

 * [Codepen](http://codepen.io/) - A social playground for front-end web development.
 Great for creative play: skip the setup and jump right in!
 * [Github](https://github.com/) - A social development environment for housing projects.
 Keep your code in Github Repositories for storage, versioning, and easy collaboration.